jmneto/thinkorswim/Chart-Scripts.md

 - **Purpose:** Assists traders in tracking upcoming earnings events and reviewing historical earnings data.
 This information is valuable for anticipating potential price movements and volatility associated with earnings announcements.

-- **Usage:** Ideal for traders and investors who want to monitor earnings schedules directly within their thinkorSwim watchlists or charts.
+- **Usage:** Ideal for traders and investors who want to monitor earnings schedules directly within their thinkorswim watchlists or charts.
 By knowing the proximity of earnings events, users can make more informed decisions regarding position sizing, entry and exit points, and risk management around earnings dates.

 ```
 # Show information about past and future earnings dates